Jamie Moon, L.Ac., MSTOM

 BFA (Bachelor's of Fine Arts)

-I was raised by a chiropractor, and a highly nurturing and intuitive mother.
+I was raised by a chiropractor, and a beautiful, nurturing mother.
 Needless to say, I can't complain about my childhood!
 However, like many people, I haven't always chosen the healthiest lifestyle.
 When I was in my mid-20's, my poor choices had already begun to catch up with me.
 I was overweight, utterly confused, and felt lost and hopeless.
 Fortunately, I had been raised with the knowledge of how to change this!
 All I had to do was learn from my mistakes.
 I already knew the steps I had to take to lead a happier, healthier life, and I did them!

 When I began my path back to good health, one thing I quickly realized is that everything that I learned through passive experience and considered second nature, was news to most other people.
 And there began my passion for educating people about how to live a healthier life.